Target Group

 - How can this be enforced by the CDS where possible?

-- Second person review (3rd and 4th eyes of the 4 eyes principle) is key to ensuring data integrity.
+- Second person review is key to ensuring data integrity.

 - Who should perform this task and what training and experience should they have?

-- How to review HPLC analysis records and cross-correlation and consistency checks to be performed.
+- How to review HPLC analysis records and cross-correlations?

 - What is review by exception and how should it be conducted?

-- How will a second person review of any HPLC Analysis be controlled and documented?
+- How will a second person review an HPLC audit trail?

 - What is the scope of the procedure?

-- How will you use the CDS to reduce review work?
+- How will you structure reporting and use the CDS to reduce review work?

 - How will your procedure define review by exception?